darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 The _read exposure_ button does not analyze the contents of the image, like the pickers do.
 Instead, it estimates the black and white relative exposure based on the settings of the _exposure_ module.
 In case there are several instances of _exposure_, the button will read the settings from the first enabled, unmasked instance.
 If all instances are masked, the first instance will be used.
 Using the button only makes sense if the input to _AgX_ is actually influenced by the exposure module; that is, if the exposure module comes earlier in pipeline order (which is normally the case).
 This allows you to take into account any in-camera exposure compensation, in-camera highlight preservation (if supported by darktable) and manual adjustments.
 The mechanism is similar to that used by _filmic rgb_, but is not applied automatically.

 The selected exposure range will then be used as the input range of a logarithmic tone mapping operation, which then provides data that is further processed by the curve.

-## the curve

-The plot of the curve can be displayed by opening the _show curve_ collapsible section in the _settings_ tab.
-It can be a useful tool to learn about the behavior of the curve and the effect of related controls.
-The plot is not interactive; it simply illustrates the effect of the sliders.

-The x-axis of the graph shows the selected input exposure range, measured in EV, with values relative to mid-gray; mid-gray is therefore at the 0 EV mark.
-The y-axis displays the linear output value, 18% indicating mid-gray.
-The scaling of the y-axis is not linear; horizontal grid lines help visualize the non-linearity.
-The degree of non-linearity is governed by a gamma value (default: 2.2).
-More information on the gamma is provided in the description of the _advanced curve parameters_.

-The curve has 5 important points:

--   The _black and white points_ are at the left and right edges of the graph, respectively; their final linear output values can be controlled by the _target black_ and _target white_ sliders (see _advanced curve parameters_).
--   the _pivot_ is the point around which the curve is built, indicated by a dot.
-By default, it maps mid-gray to mid-gray.
-You may move this point to match your main subject using the provided picker.
--   _toe and shoulder starting points_: These define where the curve transitions from a linear section to the compressed toe (shadows) and shoulder (highlights).
-By default, they are set to the pivot point.

-show curve
-: Expands or collapses the plot of the curve.
-It is recommended to expand this section while getting familiar with the curve, or when investigating issues like loss of detail or curve "inversion" (documented under _toe power / shoulder power_).

 ### basic curve parameters